mezz64/pyEmby/README.md

 # Version Change

-Version 1.0 utilizes python's asyncio module to perform communication with the emby server over websockets and http.
+Version 1.0+ utilizes python's asyncio module to perform communication with the emby server over websockets and http.
 Polling is no longer required to recieve device updates and many callback options are available.
+Code is compatible with aiohttp 2.0 and above.

 Version 0.2 and below utilized the requests library and provided a simplistic interface to the emby api.